genoni-studio/nextjs-tailwind-4/README.md

 }
 ```

 By using the `@utility` function, Tailwind will be aware of this class and will include it in the autocomplete.
-And like all Tailwind classes, it won't be included in the bundle if not used.
+And like all Tailwind classes, this CSS won't be included in the bundle if the class is not used.

 ## Editor setup